 Frankfurt Book Fair

-For the first time in 2017 writingWA will be participating in the Australian Publisher's Association "Australia Collective" stand to provide a coordinated and amplified presence for WA publishers and writers at the Frankfurt Book Fair - the world's largest book fair.
+For the first time in 2017 writingWA participated in the Australian Publisher's Association "Australia Collective" stand to provide a coordinated and amplified presence for WA publishers and writers at the Frankfurt Book Fair - the world's largest book fair.

-Our specially produced catalogue - Australian Originals - will feature 25 individual titles available for international rights and licensing opportunities.
+Our specially produced catalogue - Australian Originals - featured 25 individual titles available for international rights and licensing opportunities.

 Ubud Writers Festival